shababo/ether/README.md

 ## What is Ether?

+Ether is an ultra-lightweight, Python framework for scientists and engineers to integrate the components of their lab.

 ### User perspective
-Ether provides an ultra-lightweight, Python interface for scientists and engineers to integrate the components of their lab.
-A core goal of Ether is to be useful even during the early stages of a project when plans can change rapidly and decisions are sometimes made on the fly.
-With Ether
-- you can integrate the components of your lab without touching your source code.
-(Though Ether also provides a decorator-based interface if you prefer.)
-- components communicate with each other automatically, whether on the same machine or over the Internet.
-- everything that happens is logged and traceable without the need to provide any schema or information ahead of time.

-### Developer perspective
-Ether dynamically facilitates direct, local, and remote function calling between Python instances and processes as well as data management and logging.
-It is designed to minimize user overhead and coding skill requirements by relying on an interface based on decorators, yaml configurations, and a small number of direct calls to Ether functions.
-It achieves these goals by launching instances of Python classes in their own processes and dynamically turning decorated methods of those classses into microservices.
-Ether supports both Pub-Sub and Request-Reply messaging patterns.
+A lot of software meant to support science asks a lot of users up front.
+This is a huge blocker for several reasons.
+First of all, scientists are already time-constrained.
+Second, not all users can on board new software, and potentially new computing concepts, rapidly enough.
+But most importantly, the process of science or engineering, very frequently, involves changing and re-combining components, testing and debugging, and making decisions on the fly.
+The core goal of Ether is to be useful even under those conditions while asking the least amount possible from the users.

+##### Features

+- Integrate your code without changing it, across machines or even the Internet
+- Guarantees on data saving and provenance tracing
+- Configuration complexity scales with use case complexity
+- Quickly run common scientific computing patterns (e.g. data pipelines, automation/scheduling, trial-based experiments)
+- No need to learn about computing stuff you don't care about (e.g. schema, servers, async)

+Ether achieves this all this via two core design choices:
+1. Ether looks at your code for answers.
+The result is that Ether can dynamically structure logs and metadata when you run experiments!
+2. Ether abstracts all of the complicated stuff behind a simple interface that uses semantics close to the user - not the developer.

+That said, the best way for a user to understand Ether is to look at use cases.
+Several use case demos are in the works, but for now here are examples of how you might use it.
-## Example Use Cases
+#### Example Use Cases
 - A computational biologist has code that operates lab equipment and runs analysis, and wants to integrate it into an automated data acquisition pipeline
 - An AI engineer wants to combine multiple machine learning models into a real-time processing pipeline
 - An operations engineer needs to add remote monitoring to existing industrial control systems
 - A behavioral scientist wants to turn a Gymnasium environment into an interactive game with joystick control and real-time display

+### Developer perspective
+Ether dynamically facilitates direct, local, and remote function calling between Python instances and processes as well as data management and logging.
+It is designed to minimize user overhead and coding skill requirements by relying on an interface based on decorators, yaml configurations, and a small number of direct calls to Ether functions.
+It achieves these goals by wrapping and introspecting the user's code and, in many cases, launching instances of user's classes in their own processes.
+When instances are run in their own processes, the result is that we've dynamically turned those classes into microservices.

+At its foundation, Ether provides traceability/observability and both Pub-Sub and Request-Reply messaging patterns.

-## Features
+##### Features

 - Transform existing classes into distributed system components via decorators and/or yaml configuration
 - Automatic session discovery, lifecycle management, and monitoring of processes (locally or over IP)